Activities CMA are involved in

 The CMA monthly ride is now something of an institution.
 What started as a chance for a few CMA members to simply go for a ride together has now developed into a regular ride leaving from multiple locations around the country.
 This means good roads and good food (we know all the good cafe’s) and riding with a mixed group of bikes and riders/pillions.
 We know that people want different things out of a ride so we choose routes with a bit of everything and organise the groups so that all abilities and bikes are catered for.

-But beyond the roads, the bikes and a well chosen lunch stop exists a deeper objective: to change the world ‘one heart at a time’.
+But beyond the roads, the bikes and a well-chosen lunch stop exists a deeper objective: to change the world ‘one heart at a time’.
 As Christians, we might like to be at Church on Sunday morning, but we often ride on a Sunday because that’s when we can impact the most bikers who aren’t at church.
-It’s when we can best build connection with not just those who ride with us but also those we meet on the way at the petrol station, café or side of the road with the long term objective of sharing God’s amazing grace and the salvation of Christ.
+It’s when we can best build a connection with not just those who ride with us but also those we meet on the way at the petrol station, café or side of the road with the long term objective of sharing God’s amazing grace and the salvation of Christ.

 5) MARSHALLING (Act of service)